graphql/graphql-spec/spec/Section 3 -- Type System.md

             type as) the interface field type.
-         2. An object field type is a valid sub-type if it is an Object type and the interface field type is a Union type and the object field type is a possible type of the interface field type.
+         2. An object field type is a valid sub-type if it is an Object type and the interface field type is a Union type and the object field type is a possible type of that Union.
          3. An object field type is a valid sub-type if it is an Object or Interface type and the interface field type is an Interface type and the object field type implements the interface field type.